TV-Rename/Website/_manual/user.md

 ## Repairing Corrupt Data
 Occasionally information for shows gets corrupted and needs refreshing.
 The quickest way to do this is a "Forced Refresh", which comes in two flavours.

 Firstly, if the problem is small, only effecting a small number of shows, right clicking a problematic show on the _**My Shows**_ tab will pop up a menu on which one of the options is "Force&nbsp;Refresh".
-Clicking this option will tell TV&nbsp;Rename to go to [The TVDB](http://thetvdb.com "Visit thetvdb.com") and re-collect all the data available for that show and re-populate the local cache.
+Clicking this option will tell TV&nbsp;Rename to go to [The&nbsp;TVDB](http://thetvdb.com "Visit thetvdb.com") and re-collect all the data available for that show and re-populate the local cache.
 This will often fix the issue.

 The second solution is far more drastic in its effect.